If you haven’t started blogging yet or feel like all of your efforts aren’t paying off then this post is for you.

 1) Type one of your questions into Google.

-2) Open up the top 3-5 links (as long as they are relevant, be sure to skip the advertisements.
-Side note: if the top 5 links aren’t relevant then your question probably isn’t very good.)
+2) Open up the top 3-5 links (as long as they are relevant, be sure to skip the advertisements/paid placements.
+If the top 5 links aren’t relevant then your question probably isn’t very good.)

 3) Have a quick read & look at each website and give it a grade.
 Think about: